wondering-packet/learning-vault/Git/Exercises/E005 - Undoing changes.md

 ee1a39f logout: added v1
 458eafb main: readme.md
 4097e98 new repo for IaC
+# now we want to revert the last commit which had our bad code
 git revert a4a8caf
 [test/undo 044360d] Revert "test/undo: v3" apologies: i accidentally added bad code in last commit! reverting with this commit.
 1 file changed, 1 deletion(-)